ishan-aggarwal/low_level_design_by_ishan/design_patterns/structural/src/main/java/flyweight/notes/README.md

 The client code isn’t going to notice anything since the complexity of reusing flyweight objects is buried inside a flyweight factory.

+**Applicability**

+1. Use the Flyweight pattern only when your program must support a huge number of objects which barely fit into available RAM.
+    - an application needs to spawn a huge number of similar objects
+    - this drains all available RAM on a target device
+    - the objects contain duplicate states which can be extracted and shared between multiple objects

+**Relations with Other Patterns**

+- Flyweight shows how to make lots of little objects, whereas Facade shows how to make a single object that represents an entire subsystem.

+- Flyweight would resemble Singleton if you somehow managed to reduce all shared states of the objects to just one flyweight object.
+But there are two fundamental differences between these patterns:
+    - There should be only one Singleton instance, whereas a Flyweight class can have multiple instances with different intrinsic states.
+    - The Singleton object can be mutable.
+Flyweight objects are immutable.